open/close all folders

 - Fiery Red Head: She's got red hair, and you don't want to get her mad!

-- Kidnapped Scientist: Has been kidnapped by Igthorn at least 3 times with the goal of forcing her to make him Gummiberry Juice, as he's Dangerously Genre Savvy enough to remember she's the only one who knows the secret (although not to remember that she always finds a way to make the result literally blow up in his face).
+- Kidnapped Scientist: Has been kidnapped by Igthorn at least 3 times with the goal of forcing her to make him Gummiberry Juice, as he remembers she's the only one who knows the secret (although not to remember that she always finds a way to make the result literally blow up in his face).